-Logbooks
+Logbooks Please provide contemporaneous evidence for time spent in supervised, accredited training, including training log book(s) and/or portfolio(s).
 Photocopies of operating lists and theatre record books are not satisfactory evidence of procedures.
-If you did not complete a logbook at the time you undertook the procedures, you should create a logbook from the information you have.
-It should contain the following information:

-- only procedures that you were personally involved in

-- age and gender

-- date of the procedure

-- full name of the procedure

-- your role in the procedure (assisted, performed personally, performed under direct supervision of someone more senior, supervised a junior)

-- any critical incidents

-- name of the hospital or clinic where procedure was performed
+If you did not complete a logbook during training and at the time you undertook the examinations (e.g. autopsy, neurosurgical biopsy reports etc), you should create a logbook from the information you have.
+It should contain the following information: type of examination (e.g. autopsy, pathological examination of brain removed at autopsy, intra-operative diagnosis of neurosurgical biopsy, skeletal muscle biopsy etc) only cases that you were personally involved in age and gender date of the examination full name of the examination your role in the procedure (assisted, performed personally, performed under direct supervision of someone more senior, supervised a junior) any critical incidents name of the hospital or clinic where examination was performed outcomes data.

-- outcomes data.

 It is important that these cover the full range of the curriculum demonstrating the breadth and depth of the specialty.
-This may mean that you have to go back further than 5 years.
+This may mean that you have to go back further than five years.
 All evidence in this area must be anonymised for individual patient data.
 All patient names (first and last), contact details (including full address) and any patient ID numbers (such as NHS numbers or hospital numbers) must be removed from your evidence before you submit it to us.

-Consolidation cumulative data sheets, summary lists and annual ca seload stati stics

-Applicants will need to submit evidence of authenticated departmental statistics in relation to the workload and turnaround time to account for the appropriate standards of knowledge, skills and attitudes as outlined in the Chemical Pathology Curriculum (pages 10 - 12, 55 - 101)

-You should provide a summary of the total numbers for the various procedures listed in the logbook.
-This should be completed annually and include your role in the procedure.
+Consolidation, cumulative data sheets, summary lists and annual caseload statistics Applicants will need to submit evidence of departmental statistics in relation to the workload and turnaround time to account for the appropriate standards of knowledge, skills and attitudes as outlined in the diagnostic neuropathology curriculum.
+You should provide a summary of the total numbers for the various examinations listed in the logbook.
+This should be completed annually for at least four years (three years of which must be in diagnostic neuropathology) and include your role in the examinations.
 It is important that the logbooks cover the full range of the curriculum demonstrating the breadth and depth of the specialty.
 This may mean that you have to go back further than five years.
 All evidence in this area must be anonymised for individual patient data.

-Medical reports

-You should provide examples across the breadth of your practice following the Academy of Medical Royal Colleges and NHS agreed format:

-Standards for the clinical structure and content of patient records

-You can use these to demonstrate:

-- your involvement or role in cases

-- the types and complexity of cases you are involved in

-- your handling of patient paperwork

-- your respect and protection of confidential information

-- triangulation with logbook information.

-Applicants will need to submit robust evidence of clinical activity to meet the appropriate standards of knowledge, skills and attitudes as defined in the Chemical Pathology Curriculum A, B and D (pages 10 - 12, 16 - 17, 55 - 101) in:

-- induction

-- laboratory competencies

-- laboratory management competencies

-- clinical governance and audit competencies

-- competencies in the chemical pathology of disease

-- competencies in the interpretation of laboratory data

-- competencies in research and development

-- competencies in direct patient care.

-All evidence in this area must be anonymised for individual patient data.

-Case histories Case histories that you provide should include: dates diagnosis nature of your involvement in the management of the case which curriculum competencies were involved.
-You can use these to demonstrate: your involvement or role in cases the types and complexity of cases you are involved in your handling of patient paperwork your respect and protection of confidential information triangulation with logbook information.
-All evidence in this area must be anonymised for individual patient data.
+Medical reports You should provide examples across the breadth of your practice following the Academy of Medical Royal Colleges and NHS agreed format: Standards for the clinical structure and content of patient records Applicants will need to meet the appropriate standards of knowledge, skills and attitudes as defined in the diagnostic neuropathology curriculum in: neurosurgical biopsy practice, both adult and paediatric, including intra-operative diagnostic work skeletal muscle biopsy practice, both adult and paediatric peripheral nerve biopsy practice cerebrospinal fluid cytopathology neuropathological autopsy practice, both adult and paediatric (including details of medico-legal autopsies and attendance at inquests or equivalent) The diagnostic neuropathology curriculum outlines the specialist training requirements for the award of the CCT in diagnostic neuropathology.
+All new specialists are expected to have undertaken training in the basic knowledge and skills of histopathology and to acquired knowledge of clinical neuroscience, including clinical neurology and neurosurgery.
+The evidence required to meet the standards are: Minimum practical experience:- Applicants will need to submit evidence of departmental statistics in relation to the workload and turnaround time to account for the minimum practical experience as outlined above and provide five to 10 examples each of anonymised histopathology, diagnostic cytopathology and autopsy reports (indicative of and exemplifying the range of material dealt with) issued to the applicant in the six months prior to application.